Bird watching is a popular hobby and a great way to introduce children to science and nature.

 My review

-Alex the Parrot: No Ordinary Bird: A True Story by Stephanie Spinner
+Alex the Parrot: No Ordinary Bird: A True Story

 The title character of this book is an African gray parrot named Avian Learning Experiment.
 It turns out that Alex lives up to his clever name.
 His owner finds out that birds are capable of much more complex behavior than originally thought.